-This policy document sets out the way in which Cannock Chase District Council will provide both mandatory and discretionary Disabled Facilities Grant (DFGs) for private sector residential adaptations.
+This policy document sets out the way in which Cannock Chase District Council will provide both mandatory Disabled Facilities Grant (DFGs) and discretionary housing assistance for private sector residential adaptations.

 This document contains information on eligibility criteria for grant assistance, conditions relating to applications, approval and payment of grant and other relevant conditions and requirements.